TreadTheDawnGames/V2MC/README.md

 4: Tick "End Audio on Last Frame" to prevent converting extra audio

 ## Legal
 I do not condone piracy!
-Do not redistribute copyrighted works using this software.<b>
+Do not redistribute copyrighted works using this software.

 This project uses [FFmpegCore](https://github.com/rosenbjerg/FFMpegCore) and [ImageMagick.NET](https://github.com/dlemstra/Magick.NET) NuGet packages.